Skip to main content

 pub async fn list_options( &self, path: &str, opts: ListOptions, ) -> Result<Vec<Entry>, Error>

-List entries in the parent directory that start with the specified path with additional options.
+List entries whose paths start with the given prefix path using explicit options.

 §Streaming List